Prioritization Decision Matrix: 7 Steps to Rank Anything

 Dot-voting

-Consensus first, scores second
+Weights first, scores second

 Step 4: create a consistent scoring scale

 Use a 1-5 or 1-10 scale with clear anchor descriptions.
 A 1-5 scale is easier to keep consistent; a 1-10 scale gives more granularity when options are close.
-The key is anchoring: write a one-sentence description of what each score means for each criterion.
+The key is writing a scoring anchor for each score value before anyone scores.

 Step 5: score each option against every criterion

-Step 6: calculate weighted scores and rank
+Step 6: calculate weighted scores and rank (worked example)

 For each option, multiply each criterion score by its weight, then add up the results.